TF-Coder: Program Synthesis for Tensor Manipulations

 We now evaluate different models to prioritize operations during the enumerative search.
 We find the best tensor features model (Section~\ref{subsec:tensor_model}) and the best natural language model (Section~\ref{subsec:nl_model}) in isolation, and then find the best combination of the two models under the framework described in Section~\ref{sec:learning}.

+To quantify the performance of a synthesizer, a useful metric is the aggregate speedup across multiple tasks compared to a baseline~\citep{speedup}.
+If a synthesizer solves Task 1 in half the time used by a baseline, and Task 2 in double the time used by the baseline, we view the speedups as ``canceling out.''
+Therefore, we compute an aggregate speedup across multiple tasks by first computing the speedup ratio (baseline time) / (synthesizer time) for each task, and then taking the geometric mean of those ratios.
+This would lead to a speedup ratio of 2$\times$ for the hypothetical Task 1, and 0.5$\times$ for Task 2, which do ``cancel out'' under a geometric mean as desired.

 Table~\ref{tab:model_results} lists the performance of the best model variations on our benchmark tasks.
-For the tensor features models, we experimented with 3 different loss functions and 3 different weighting schemes as described in Section~\ref{subsec:tensor_model}.
+For the tensor features models, we experimented with 3 different loss functions and 3 different scaling methods as described in Section~\ref{subsec:tensor_model}.
 For the natural language models, model-specific hyperparameters are listed as described in Section~\ref{subsec:nl_model}.